preemptive/jsdefender-samples/Electron/Electron12/README.md

 [Info] JSDefenderWebpackPlugin: Use of this software constitutes acceptance of the accompanying license agreement.
 [Info] JSDefenderWebpackPlugin: Processing chunk id: 0, name: main_window (runtime) ⠙ Compiling Renderer Template
-This software may not be used on binaries for general release.Distinct License Users: 1/3; Concurrent Build Limit: 3
-Info: JSDefender is up to date.
 ⠹ Compiling Renderer TemplateInfo: Source tree building in progress...
 Info: File #1 is recognized as 'webpack4-bundle/prod' with 9 modules.
 Info: Source tree successfully built.